The Culture Of Jamaica - Questions For A Project

-From the days of slavery where the Jamaican maroons used the hills and caves to runaway and hide, to the farming of some of of best produce, including coffee, Jamaicans have found a way to make the best of what we have.
+From the days of slavery where the Jamaican maroons used the hills and caves to run away and hide, to the farming of some of best produce, including coffee, Jamaicans have found a way to make the best of what we have.

-The rivers also form and important part of the livelihood for those of us in the interior, away from the cities, example, farming, fishing and even tourism.
+The rivers also form an important part of the livelihood for those of us in the interior, away from the cities, for example, farming, fishing and even tourism.

 - Jamaican Literature - Where To Get Information?